What Is a 1031 Exchange?

 What to Look for in a Qualified Intermediary

-(QI) is, therefore, crucial.
+In a 1031 exchange, there’s a lot on the line due to the amount of money involved and the complicated regulations.
+Choosing the right qualified intermediary (QI) is, therefore, crucial.
 Create a short list of a few options, then work with your tax adviser and other trusted financial advisers to identify the most qualified intermediary.
-When considering your options, consider the following points.
+When considering your options, consider the following points.- Experience Level

 - Insurance, Bonds, and Funds Management